vykuang/TO-bikeshare-membership/docs/prefect.md

 In the CLI, it would be `--storage-block s3/example-block`.
 Doesn't make much sense to me?
 Mmmmh no Okay I see it.

 Can I look for this block before trying to make it?
 Maybe the wrong question.
 The `.save()` only creates a block *configuration* to be used.
 Could set overwrite to False too, so that if a block with the same name exists, it doesn't get overwritten.
+Need to use `try except ValueError` block if it already exists.

+### Agent and Work queues

+When a flow is deployed, it is submitted to a specific *work queue*.
+Agents in the *execution environment* polls that work queue for new flows to execute.

+To orchestrate with prefect, an agent needs to run and poll a work queue.

+In the execution environment, `prefect agent start "my-queue"` will start the agent, and poll the API given by `PREFECT_API_URL`.
+For us that points to my prefect cloud endpoint, but if I ran `prefect orion start` on an AWS EC2 instance, it would be `<external_ip>:<port>`.

+If we configure a remote instance to act as agent, and install the project dependencies, we wouldn't need to pass the `infrastructure` arg to Deployment.
+This would be a very basic setup.

+Work queues are mostly managed by prefect automatically.
+Set in deployment and agent start so that they match.
+Think of it as a pub/sub topic.

+## Testing

+Couldn't run the `flow_deploy.py` from CLI without getting ensnarled by Import Error, so used pytest.
+After adding the *mandatory* `.prefectignore`, apparently it copies the entire project directory into the storage block.
+The path of the storage block is also relative to the project home, so by setting it as `./prefect_block` I now have `to-bikes/prefect_block`.
+Hmm.

+If I try testing with `tmp_path`, because I've already created the `local` block and set overwrite False, no new block gets created, and existing block does not have its directory updated, and so remains `./prefect_block` in my home directory.

+Making blocks doesn't lend itself well to testing, but loading it is okay.